romi/RL_NBV/README.md

 You need to install numpy, imageio, json, open3d, pyopencl, scipy, scikit-image, opencv, networkx, tqdm, bisect, flask, tensorflow, urllib

-* CGAL wrapper

-You need to install the CGAL library (libcgal-dev) and its python wrapper romicgal https://github.com/romi/romicgal

 * Blender
-Download the executable for Blender (2.90.0)
+Download the executable for Blender (2.90.0) and change the hard path in scanner/vscanner_launch.sh

 ##Preparation
-Change the hard path in scan.py for data_dir
+Change the hard path in scanner/vscanner_blender.py for data_dir